 As an authorized user, you’re still able to take advantage of Amex Offers, which are special promotions that can save you money with all kinds of different merchants.
 Everything from airfare, hotels, to Best Buy and Amazon show up on these offers.

 You’ll need to create your own log-in account (separate from the primacy cardholder) so that you can see them when you log-in, however.
 Otherwise, you’ll have no way to access these offers.
+You might consider this one of the least valuable Platinum Card authorized user benefits, but don’t underestimate the amount of money that this perk save you.
+If you consistently monitor these offers, you could end up saving yourself a few hundred bucks a year, depending on your spending habits.

 What you don’t get